Skip to content

 1. Introduction - The main purpose of these tutorials is to assist model users in performing hands-on applications of the OilFlow2D model using QGIS.

-2. Creating your first river flow application with OilFlow2D - This section provides a step-by-step guide to help you get started with a OilFlow2D project using the QGIS interface.
+2. Creating your first river flow application with OilFlow2D - This section provides a step-by-step guide to help you get started with an OilFlow2D project using the QGIS interface.

 11. Wind driven circulation - OilFlow2D allows defining wind velocity on the water surface to account for the effect of the wind stress on the flow velocities.